How to Be a Bootstrapping Business With Digital Tools

 - By knowing more, you can be more critical, savvy, and use digital as a way to better grow your business.
 By knowing more, you will be able to better spot opportunities and threats.

 - Digital isn’t just a channel – it’s also a mindset.
 Here are five keys to unleashing yours

 Manage cash flow and pay smarter

-- Digital tools and services often come with monthly subscriptions that can help you manage cash flow and spread costs over the year.
+- Digital tools and services often come with monthly subscriptions.
+It can help you manage cash flow and spread costs over the year.
 Though smaller monthly payments can be great, they can also creep on up on you fast.
 Make sure you keep on top of all your outgoings and tally up how much you are paying for a tool or service over the year.
 Can you get a better annual rate and put that on credit?
 Is there any room for negotiation on price?
-Make sure you have the right package and service level for you – many companies will try to upsell you more users and a more expensive package before you are ready.
+Make sure you have the right package and service level.

-- Manage invoicing effectively to make sure that you are getting paid on time — Xero now allows you to send invoices from its mobile app, so there’s no excuse for getting them out late.
-You need to be switched on with chasing too – there are payment chaser apps you can use that integrate with accounting software.
+- Manage to invoice effectively to make sure that you are getting paid on time.
+Xero now allows you to send invoices from its mobile app.
+So there’s no excuse for getting them out late.
+You need to be switched on with chasing too.
+There are payment chaser apps you can use that integrate with accounting software.

 - Beware of payment fees when using services like PayPal.
 Even banks charge to transfer money in different currency.
 So open up multiple currency accounts if you can.

 Hopefully, you got some ideas on how digital can help you automate, save time, and ultimately transform your business.